AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 * Both L and R started on the same day, with the same block rewards (in their respective root tokens), block frequencies, and inflation schedules.
 * L and R have equal money supplies, and (by chance) the exchange rate has been stable at $X_{R\rightarrow L} = 3$ L-coins/R-coin.
-* L and R use different PoW algorithms, L uses Scrypt (similar to Litecoin) and R uses SHA256 (similar to Bitcoin).
+* L and R use different PoW algorithms, L uses something like Scrypt (similar to Litecoin) and R uses something like SHA256 (similar to Bitcoin).
 * ASIC/FPGA mining doesn't exist yet, but GPU mining does.
 * (In this thought experiment) the best GPUs for mining Scrypt and SHA256 are of the same brand and model -- i.e. the same supply is responsible for the hardware of *all* miners, regardless of which chain they mine.
 * There's no comparative advantage between GPU makes/models -- i.e., a miner can't increase their revenue by cleverly organizing which GPUs mine which networks.